billtalkTW/csrobot_opencvlesson/README.md

 # csrobot_opencvlesson
 # you can find the needed pictures here:
 # https://drive.google.com/drive/folders/1KmhorPfv6pjOqfanQqrM4U9nZty-Rfsc?usp=sharing
-# and you can also find the ppt of the class here:
+# and you can also find the PowerPoint of the classes here:
 # https://drive.google.com/drive/folders/1dvL93Z46gw9Gg4NIBojmNERW7OtJDfqG?usp=sharing